TnTech-ECE/S25_Team1_MyCapstoneProject/Project Proposal/Project Proposal.md

 Control (C2) and the asset located in a contested environment.
-Its capability to carry payloads of up to 4 kg at an operational altitude of around 90 meters for up to 50 hours makes it a viable short-term solution for rapid deployment scenarios.
-This system is particularly useful for creating a temporary communication link in situations where ground-based infrastructure cannot be safely deployed [3].
+Its capability to carry payloads of up to 4 kg at an operational altitude of around 90 meters for up to 50 hours makes it a viable short-term solution for rapid deployment scenarios[3].
 While effective as a temporary communications relay, these drones are primarily engineered for maintaining an aerial communication node rather than physically deploying cable.
-Their payload capacity is optimized for carrying relay equipment, not for managing and laying several hundred meters of Ethernet cable with the precision required by our project.
 Additionally, their operational duration and autonomy are limited to short-term scenarios, making them unsuitable for sustained, dynamic cable deployment in contested environments.
-Although this is a short-term solution, high-altitude balloons pose another longer-lasting option.
-These balloon-borne relays can function as beyond-line-of-sight (BLoS) communication nodes, providing connectivity in environments where satellite communications might be compromised or insufficient.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Although this is a short-term solution, high-altitude balloons pose another longer-lasting option.
+These balloon-borne relayscan function as beyond-line-of-sight (BLoS) communication nodes, providing connectivity in environments where satellite communications might be compromised or insufficient.
 A helium-filled latex weather balloon, for example, can ascend to altitudes of up to 100,000 feet.
 At such elevations, the balloon operates well above weather systems and typical air traffic, offering an extensive coverage footprint that can exceed 600 miles in diameter.
-Despite their relatively low cost (each unit, along with the helium required for deployment, typically runs only a few hundred dollars) these systems can be paired with a compact yet capable payload to create a highly cost-effective alternative for sustained communication relays.
-However, relays.
 Although these balloons offer impressive coverage and affordability, they are not designed for precise, on-demand cable deployment.
 Their operation is heavily influenced by weather conditions, and they lack the capability to navigate rugged, GPS-denied terrain [4].
-Another alternative option could be unmanned aerial vehicles (UAVs) specifically designed for cable deployment.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Another alternative option
-An example is the BOREY 20 Fixed-Wing UAV, which flies a preplanned route to deploy a lightweight and durable Ethernet cable.
-This system employs advanced navigation techniques, such as mapping LiDAR or visual-based navigation, to ensure precise positioning along the route.
-The UAV’s ability to autonomously follow a predetermined path and adjust for obstacles makes it an effective tool for establishing a hardwired communication link.
-Although the deployment of physical cables using UAVs requires meticulous planning, especially to avoid obstacles and maintain cable integrity, the approach offers the advantage of creating a secure, jam-resistant connection in environments where traditional RF communications are unreliable [5].
+could be unmanned aerial vehicles (UAVs).
+The BOREY 20 Fixed-Wing UAV, which flies a preplanned route to deploy a lightweight and durable Ethernet cable.
+This system employs advanced navigation techniques, such as mapping LiDAR or visual-based navigation, to ensure precise positioning along the route[5].
 While these UAVs offer the physical mechanism for deploying cable, they typically rely on preprogrammed flight paths and GPS navigation, which are problematic in contested or GPS-denied environments.